isralduke/thatbook/22-song-of-songs.md

 > <a name="7:12">7:12</a> Let us rise early to go to the vineyards,
 > to see if the vines have budded,
 > to see if their blossoms have opened,
-> if the pomegranates are in bloom—
+> if the pomegranates are in bloom —
 > there I will give you my love.
 > <a name="7:13">7:13</a> The mandrakes send out their fragrance;
 > over our door is every delicacy,